-I want to share with you, one of the most important messages for the church today, that is, the importance of hope.
+One of the most important messages that we can share with people today, is the message of hope.
 We are living in the last days and the world has never been in a more hopeless condition.
-As believers in Christ, we have a wonderful message of hope that we can share with the world.
+We have a wonderful message of hope that we can share with the world.
 This message is one of the greatest keys to reach people for Christ.

-Definition of hope: In the dictionary, the word hope means, “positive expectation.”
+Definition of hope: In the dictionary, the word hope simply means, “positive expectation.”
 However, the Biblical definition is far more powerful than this.
-It can mean: (1) “A joyful expectation that something good will happen in the future.”
-(2) “A joyful expectation that our circumstances will change for the better.”
-(3) “To have positive thoughts about our situation and of ourselves.”
+Firstly it means a joyful anticipation of good things to come.
 The devil would like to lie to us and tell us that if we are going through a negative situation, it will never change.
 Or, if we are experiencing something good, it will not continue.
-But on the other hand, God wants us to know, that He can change any situation and give us hope.
+But God wants us to know, that He can change any situation and give us hope.

 Firstly, we must have the right perspective of who God is: